dldud/cstudy2016/README.md

-★ Plase raw brick the button★
+★ Plase raw click the button★

 Hello how are you?
 Let me introduce myself